-Leah R. Singer is a freelance writer, and helps businesses and individuals tell their story and connect with their ideal audience.
+Leah R. Singer is a freelance writer and editor.
 She is known for uncovering unique angles and hidden gems, and then creating clear and compelling communication that creates impact.

-She writes regularly for Red Tricycle (where she serves as managing editor of the Spoke Contributor Network and former San Diego city editor); The Huffington Post; Today Parenting; Babble; Scary Mommy; Beyond Your Blog; Sammiches and Psych Meds; Just Be Parenting; Edible San Diego; Terre Haute Living; Haute Life magazine;and numerous other national blogs and websites.
+She is the former managing editor of the Red Tricycle Spoke Contributor Network and San Diego city editor.
+Her work has appeared in USA Today; Indianapolis Star; The Huffington Post; The Good Men Project; Today Parenting; Babble; Scary Mommy; Red Tricycle; Parent.co; Beyond Your Blog; Edible Indy and Edible San Diego; Terre Haute Living; Sammiches and Psych Meds;and numerous other national blogs and websites.

-In addition to writing, Leah worked as a marketing instructor at the Fashion Institute of Design and Merchandising where she taught college students real-world applications of marketing communications and brand management.
+In addition to writing personally, Leah teaches a variety of writing classes for adults and kids in Indiana.
+She worked as a marketing instructor at the Fashion Institute of Design and Merchandising where she taught college students real-world applications of marketing communications and brand management.
 She also worked extensively in higher education, including as a speechwriter and communications manager for two college presidents at San Diego’s largest public university.
 And she had the pleasure of working at KPBS public broadcasting station.
 If you want more details on those jobs, her LinkedIn profile is the place to go.